Embracing the Fear, Learning to Manage Anxiety and Panic

-Power of Acceptance, Finding Peace from Anxiety and Panic Attacks by
+Finding Peace from Anxiety and Panic Attacks by Judith

 (Lightning Source, 2008)

-Power of Acceptance' is a sequel to 'Embracing the Fear.'
-It delves deeper into the psychological factors that trigger anxiety
+of Acceptance' is a sequel to 'Embracing the Fear.'
+It delves deeper into the psychological factors that trigger anxiety and

-and panic attacks.
-It stresses the importance of a healthy self-esteem, of setting boundaries, and feeling more in charge
+panic attacks.
+It stresses the importance of a healthy self-esteem, of setting boundaries, and feeling more in charge of our

-of our lives.
+lives.
 Its content is more personal than the former book.
-It answers readers' questions, such as "What about medication?"
+It answers readers' questions, such as "What are our thoughts

 Chapter One: Origins